Robust-Multi-Task Gradient Boosting: Methodology

 for each sample \(i\) in the dataset.
-A new weak learner \( h_m(\mathbf{x}) \) is then fitted to these residuals by minimizing the squared error (regardless of the loss function the ensemble is trying to optimize),
+A new base learner \( h_m(\mathbf{x}) \) is then fitted to these pseudo-residuals by minimizing the squared error (regardless of the loss function the ensemble is trying to optimize),

-where \(\mathcal{H}\) denotes the hypothesis space of weak learners (\ac{DTR}).
-Once the weak learner \( h_m(\mathbf{x}) \) is determined, the optimal parameter \( \gamma_m \) is obtained by solving the line search problem,
+where \(\mathcal{H}\) denotes the hypothesis space of base learners, typically a set of \acf{DTR}.
+Once the base learner \( h_m(\mathbf{x}) \) is determined, the optimal parameter \( \gamma_m \) is obtained by solving the line search problem,

-Note that for squared error loss, $\gamma_m = 1$ is typically optimal.
-As a result, the explicit line search (Eq.~\eqref{eq:line_search}) is frequently omitted in practice, which simplifies the update process.